Photorefractive Keratectomy (PRK) Laser Eye Surgery: What you need to know!

 - Take a shower: It is advisable not to shower for 2-3 days after surgery.
 Therefore, take a shower, and wear clean and comfortable clothes on the day of surgery.

 - Have a light meal: On the day of surgery avoid heavy meals.
 Equally, make sure you eat something to prevent any dizzy episodes.

 - Have someone accompany you: Make sure you have someone to drive you back home as your vision may be temporarily blurred soon after surgery

 - Bring your sunglasses: It is important to wear your sunglasses after surgery to help reduce the photosensitivity people experience after surgery.

 Precautions after PRK Laser Eye Surgery

 - Use your drops: you must use your drops as prescribed.
 For the first few days after surgery, have someone help you with the drops.

-- Don’t take a shower or wash your hair: you can take a bath but avoid taking a shower or washing your hair or getting any water into your eyes for until your contact lens have been removed.
+- Don’t take a shower or wash your hair: you can take a bath but avoid taking a shower or washing your hair or getting any water into your eyes until your contact lens has been removed.

 - Avoid driving: You must not drive until your doctor tells you it is okay to do so.